Struggling to keep the house clean because you aren’t motivated? These tips will help you get motivated to clean in no time!

 - Use scent.
 Using products that smell good, having a diffuser going, or lighting some candles can help my your nose think your home is clean and can actually be really motivating to get the job done.
 Citrus scents are what smell clean to me so I like to diffuse them while cleaning and add some citrus essential oils to my DIY cleaners.

 - Use a Timer.
 I like to set a timer for around 30 minutes and clean as much as I can in that amount of time.
 Then I will let myself do something I enjoy for about 10 minutes.
-Often it’s watch a YouTube video, play around on Pinterest, or lately I’ll work on a puzzle.
+Often it’s watching a YouTube video, play around on Pinterest, or I’ll work on a puzzle.

 - Reward yourself.
 I like to have a cup of tea and a little treat after cleaning.
 Find something that you enjoy and helps motivate you to get the job done.
 Knowing I have that cup of tea and treat waiting for me makes me want to hurry and get it all done.

 Motivation is wonderful but also work on finding a schedule that works for you.
-Some people work better cleaning all on one day, I do better having different tasks each day.
+Some people work better cleaning all in one day, I do better having different tasks each day.
 Find what works best for you, it may take trial and error.
 There is no one right way to clean!

 And don’t do it alone.
 Unless you live alone you aren’t the only one making the mess.
 Make sure your family pitches in.
 How much depends on the family member and what works for you.
-I’m a full time homemaker and my husband works full time so I do most of the house work.
-He does however help with tasks around the home.
+I’m a full-time homemaker and my husband works full time so I do most of the housework.
+He does, however, help with tasks around the home.